 As is too often the case in the reporting of anti-transgender violence, many of these victims are misgendered in local police statements and media reports, which can delay our awareness of deadly incidents.
 In the pursuit of greater accuracy and respect for transgender and gender expansive people in both life and death, HRC offers guidelines for journalists and others who report on transgender people.

-Sadly, 2019 has already seen at least one transgender person fatally shot or killed by other violent means.
+Sadly, 2019 has already seen at least five transgender people fatally shot or killed by other violent means.
 As HRC continues to work toward justice and equality for transgender people, we mourn those we have lost: